 First, what I love about the room is that it has the gorgeous brick from the original fireplace, it is pretty spacious (albeit narrow) for a powder bath, and I appreciate the original doors and hardwood floors and trim.

 My vision for this space is to make it a bold statement.
 A few years ago I visited New Orleans and I fell so deep in love – the art, music, food!
 Most of all, I fell in love with their style – the mix of traditional and whimsical, old and new, glamorous and eclectic.
-I want my entire home to feel like that (one day!) but for now we will focus on the powder bath.
+I want my entire home to feel like that – one day!
+It definitely will happen, but I don’t want to put a time stamp on it just yet.
+I have a lot of things that I need to get organized first before I can think about renovating the rest of the home.

-My first step will be to swap out the pedestal sink for a vanity with more of a vintage vibe.
+My first step will be to swap out the pedestal sink for a vanity with more of a vintage vibe, and I know I’ll have to get a helping hand from a service such as MetroPHA with installing this as it’s certainly not something I can do myself, I’m just planning out the new designs I want!
 I want there to be a mix of metals, including brass.
 I will also change the wallpaper to something with a little more of a bold story.
 At the moment, I’m thinking of putting up tiles to brighten up the space a bit more but I’ll have to buy tiles, filler, grout, grout sealer, etc. so I don’t know if it’ll get done in time.
 We’ll have to see!
 In the end I hope it will be a little masculine, a little feminine, and overall a lot more interesting.

 Here is mood board I created with the actual wallpaper and mirror I plan to use.
 The framed pictures I picked up from a street artist during my visit to New Orleans.